jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 186ZJ No proceedings to be taken against chief executive
 (1) No civil or criminal proceedings are to be brought against the chief executive in respect of any decision of the chief executive under section 186ZH, 186ZHA, 186ZI, 186ZIA, or 186ZM.
-(2) However, subsection (1) does not apply in relation to proceedings seeking, under Part 1 of the Judicature Amendment Act 1972, judicial review of a decision by the chief executive.
+(2) However, subsection (1) does not apply in relation to proceedings seeking, under the Judicial Review Procedure Act 2016, judicial review of a decision by the chief executive.

 ### 186ZK Chief executive must notify regional council of certain matters
 (1) The chief executive must notify the regional council concerned of a matter specified in subsection (2) as soon as practicable after the matter has occurred.